Installing Aspose.CAD for .NET through NuGet

 - Right-click the References node for the project and select Add Reference from the shortcut menu.

-- In the Add Reference dialog box, select the Extentions tab.
+- In the Add Reference dialog box and browse to the DLL file location.

-- Select Aspose.CAD and click the OK button.
+- Select the Aspose.CAD DLL file and click the OK button.

 - The Aspose.CAD reference will appear under the References node of your project.